chilarai/qt-duckdb/README.md

 This project demostrates how you can use the **Qt framework** to connect to [**DuckDB**](https://duckdb.org/).

-DuckDB is an embeddable SQL OLAP database management system and comes in very handy to handle Analytical queries as its a columnar database.
+DuckDB is an embeddable SQL OLAP database management system and comes in very handy to handle Analytical queries.

 ## Installation